-This course builds the foundation for your success as an academic writer.
-Since this is a Composition class, expect substantial writing: you will complete several essays, which make up the majority of your grade.
-You will also learn how to evaluate sources, use them responsibly, and cite them correctly to avoid plagiarism.
+This course builds on Composition I, moving from foundational writing skills to reading, interpreting, and analyzing literature-primarily short stories.
+Since this is a Composition course, expect substantial writing: you will complete three major essays along with quizzes, discussions, and classwork.

+In addition to analyzing literature, you will continue practicing how to evaluate sources, use them responsibly, and cite them correctly to avoid plagiarism.

-Class time is devoted to instruction, practice, and discussion (not for sleeping, gaming, handicrafts, or personal homework).
+Class time is devoted to instruction, practice, and discussion (not for sleeping, gaming, handicrafts, personal homework).
 If the only time you spend working on assignments or thinking about class is during class time, you will not pass.